Thaddeus Mosley: Life and career

-His friendships with other local artists such as William Palmer and Carl Smith were integral to his practice, as the three would exchange ideas and visit art openings together.
+Mosley maintained close friendships with fellow African-American sculptors William Palmer, a wood carver, and Carl "Bat" Smith; with whom he exchanged ideas, gathered logs for carving, and visited museums and jazz clubs in Pittsburgh's Hill District.
 In 1961, along with African-American artists Charles Anderson and Lee Cowan, Mosely founded the Watt Lane Art Club.
 The three saw the club as the start of grassroots movement to establish a supported African-American art scene in Pittsburgh, and other artists soon joined.
-The club expanded to over 20 members, changed their name to Group One and ran a community gallery in the Manchester neighborhood until there disbandment in 1964.
-The name Group One was likely a reference to the more established Pittsburgh art collective called Group A (previously known as The Abstract Group), of which Mosley has also been a member.
+The club expanded to over 20 members, changed their name to Group One, and ran a community gallery in the Manchester neighborhood until their disbandment in 1964.
+The name Group One was likely a reference to the more established Pittsburgh art collective called Group A (previously known as The Abstract Group), of which Mosley was also a member.

-Mosley remarried Yvonne Reed (they had three children), and the two moved to the Southside of Pittsburgh where he would have more studio space.
+In 1964, he remarried to Yvonne Reed, by whom he would later have three children.
+The two moved to the Southside of Pittsburgh so he could have more studio space.
 He became well known to the general public in Pittsburgh after a local news channel, WQED, aired a special on the artist highlighting his studio.
-In the years that followed he continued to work for the U.S. Postal Service and exhibit his sculpture locally.
+In the years that followed, he continued to work for the U.S. Postal Service and exhibit his sculpture locally.
 In 1968, "he was invited to have a one man exhibition at the Carnegie Museum of Art," which earned him national recognition.
-He has continually advocated for the African-American art community in Pittsburgh, including as an officer of the Pittsburgh Society of Sculptors and a board member for the August Wilson Center for African American Culture.
+He continually advocated for the African-American art community in Pittsburgh, including as an officer of the Pittsburgh Society of Sculptors and a board member for the August Wilson Center for African American Culture.

+Mosley died in Pittsburgh on March 6, 2026, at the age of 99.